Facing elimination, Kumar Rocker notches historic, 19 strikeout no-hitter

 While her son was amidst the greatest outing in Vanderbilt baseball history, Lalitha Rocker had not the slightest clue.
 She was worried about one thing and one thing only: winning the ballgame.

-Lalitha Rocker didn’t know what a no-hitter was, and she didn’t know why Coach Corbin was pushing her son past a reasonable pitch count.
+But unlike his mother, Kumar at least knew what a no-hitter was.
+On the other hand, Lalitha was confused.
+She didn’t know why Coach Corbin was pushing her son past a reasonable pitch count.

 He steamrolled through the sixth inning, showing no signs of slowing down.
 The seventh inning was no different, as he struck out two more.
-Lalitha was still somewhat puzzled, nervous, and worried about her son exceeding his normal pitch count.
+Lalitha was still somewhat puzzled, nervous and worried about her son risking injury by exceeding his normal pitch count.
 The McNasty was just too good to replace.

 Rocker had taken down almost every Blue Devil player three times by the time the eighth inning rolled around.
 He was making it look easy.
 With such a high pitch count, Coach Pollard realized one hit would end Kumar’s night.
 He took matters into his own hands, walked onto the field, and instructed his batter to step out of the box for an ever-so-rare plate visit.
 He hoped to interrupt Rocker’s flow.